-- 66. Welcomes the political declaration adopted at the Nelson Mandela Peace Summit, held on 24 September 201815 to commemorate the centenary of the birth of Nelson Mandela, in which the period from 2019 to 2028 was recognized as the Nelson Mandela Decade of Peace, and in this regard requests the Department of Global Communications to raise awareness of and to disseminate information on the Decade; - 67.
-Recalls its resolution 73/327 of 25 July 2019 on the proclamation of 2021 as the International Year for the Elimination of Child Labour, and its resolution 74/198 of 19 December 2019 on the proclamation of 2021 as the International Year of Creative Economy for Sustainable Development, and requests the Department of Global Communications and its network of United Nations information centres to raise awareness of and to disseminate information on these International Years; - 68.
-Underlines the importance of the Department of Global Communications integrating multilingualism in the planning and implementation of promotional campaigns, including the design of logotypes and isologotypes in different languages, where appropriate, as well as the use of hashtags for social media campaigns in more than one language, taking into account the needs of the target audiences; - 69.
-Encourages the Department of Global Communications to develop partnerships with the private sector and relevant organizations that promote the official languages of the United Nations and other languages, as appropriate, in order to promote the activities of the United Nations in a cost-neutral manner, and to report thereon to the Committee on Information at its forty-third session, and in this regard welcomes the partnership with airlines that provide to their customers in-flight programmes featuring United Nations activities;
+- 71. Recalls its resolutions 68/237 of 23 December 2013 and 69/16 of 18 November 2014 on the International Decade for People of African Descent, and requests the Department of Global Communications and its network of United Nations information centres to continue raising awareness of and to disseminate information on the International Decade, in accordance with the programme of activities for the implementation of the International Decade adopted by the General Assembly, 13 in a cost-neutral manner; - 72.
+Also recalls its resolution 72/239 of 20 December 2017 on the United Nations Decade of Family Farming (2019-2028), and requests the Department of Global Communications and its network of United Nations information centres to raise awareness of and to disseminate information on the Decade; - 73.
+Further recalls its resolution 74/135 of 18 December 2019, in which it proclaimed the period 2022-2032 as the International Decade of Indigenous Languages, and requests the Department of Global Communications and its network of United Nations information centres to draw attention to the critical loss of indigenous languages and the urgent need to preserve, revitalize and promote indigenous languages; - 74.
+Welcomes the political declaration adopted at the Nelson Mandela Peace Summit, held on 24 September 201814 to commemorate the centenary of the birth of Nelson Mandela, in which the period from 2019 to 2028 was recognized as the Nelson Mandela Decade of Peace, and in this regard requests the Department of Global Communications to raise awareness of and to disseminate information on the Decade; - 75.
+Recalls its resolution 73/327 of 25 July 2019 on the proclamation of 2021 as the International Year for the Elimination of Child Labour, and its resolution 74/198 of 19 December 2019 on the proclamation of 2021 as the International Year of Creative Economy for Sustainable Development, and requests the Department of Global Communications and its network of United Nations information centres to raise awareness of and to disseminate information on these International Years: - 76.
+Underlines the importance of the Department of Global Communications integrating multilingualism in the planning and implementation of promotional campaigns, including the design of logotypes and isologotypes in different languages, where appropriate, as well as the use of hashtags for social media campaigns in more than one language, taking into account the needs of the target audiences; - 77.
+Encourages the Department of Global Communications to develop partnerships with the private sector and relevant organizations that promote the official languages of the United Nations and other languages, as appropriate, in order to promote the activities of the United Nations in a cost-neutral manner, and to report thereon to the Committee on Information at its forty-fourth session, and in this regard welcomes the partnership with airlines that provide to their customers in-flight programmes featuring United Nations activities;